 Biochar Workshop and Kiln Demonstration

-Held March 9 and 10, 2022 at Bullion Plaza Cultural Center & Museum and the Russell Gulch Landfill, this workshop demonstrated using a flame cap kiln to produce biochar, highlighted biochar's potential to improve soil quality and sequester carbon and brought together stakeholders to discuss barriers and opportunities to developing biochar production.
+Held March 9 and 10, 2022 at Bullion Plaza Cultural Center & Museum and the Russell Gulch Landfill, this workshop showed using a flame cap kiln to produce biochar, highlighted biochar's potential to improve soil quality and sequester carbon and brought together stakeholders to discuss barriers and opportunities to developing biochar production.

 Using a Flame Cap Kiln to Make Biochar